stefanholek/term/README.txt

 cbreakmode(fd, when=TCSAFLUSH, min=1, time=0)
     Context manager to put the terminal in cbreak mode.

-TermIOSError
-    Raised by any of the above if the passed in fd is not a terminal.
-    Convenience alias for termios.error.

 opentty(device='/dev/tty', bufsize=1)
     Context manager returning an rw stream connected to /dev/tty.
-    The stream is None if /dev/tty could not be opened.
+    The stream is None if the device could not be opened.

 getyx()
     Return the cursor position as 1-based (row, col) tuple.